splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-receiver.rst

 *******************************************

 .. meta::
-      :description: The OTLP receiver retrieves data through gRPC or HTTP using OTLP format.
+      :description: The OTLP receiver obtains data through gRPC or HTTP using OTLP format.

-The OTLP receiver obtains data via gRPC or HTTP using the OTLP format.
+The OTLP receiver allows the Collector to receive data via gRPC or HTTP using the OTLP format.
 The supported pipelines are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

 Read more about the OTLP format at the OTel repo :new-page:`OpenTelemetry Protocol Specification <https://github.com/open-telemetry/opentelemetry-proto/blob/main/docs/specification.md>`.